 Did you know that you can also use Flax Seeds to keep your skin healthy?
 Learn how to create a flaxseed mask for your face, neck, hands and feet!

 If you are excited about making your own flaxseed recipes you can start looking for them in your health food stores today!
 You can also look for them over the internet for more convenience.
 There are whole flax seeds and some pre-ground ones.
 You can get flax seed oils as well.
-Check out some good labels that you can get in the market at this moment.

 4. Sunflower Seeds